Alien0w0/react-mult-bundle-multi-html/README.md

 #### issue
-Routes do not load components as indentded.
+Routes do not load components as intended.

 #### start
 `npm i; npm start`